Maggio Musicale Fiorentino. Here is the program of the season 2020-2021

 It continues on September 22 with Puccini's La Rondine (replicas on September 25, 27 and 29) directed by Denis Krief, directed by Maestro Marco Armiliato.
 In the role of Magda sings Ailyn Pérez, the famous American soprano who, after La Scala, the Metropolitan, the Covent Garden, makes her debut in Florence.

-The third title to go on stage is Verdi's Nabucco (repeated on October 4, 7, 10 and 13) directed by Leo Muscato and some opera superstars including Placido Domingo in the role of Nabucco.
+The third title to go on stage, on October 4, is Verdi's Nabucco (repeated on October 7, 10 and 13) directed by Leo Muscato and some opera superstars including Placido Domingo in the role of Nabucco.
 On the podium Maestro Paolo Carignani, conductor of the Frankfurt Opera, was present on the billboards of the Vienna Staatsoper, the Staatsoper Berlin, the New York Metropolitan, the Royal Opera House Covent Garden in London, the Bastille in Paris.

 Back on October 23 (other performances on 25, 27 and 29) Rossini's Il Barbiere di Siviglia in the now classic May staging directed by Damiano Michieletto.
 The Maggio Orchestra will be conducted by the young conductor Michele Gamba.
 Among the main performers there is the amazing Russian mezzo-soprano Vasilisa Berzhanskaya as Rosina; the star of the Spoleto Festival, Ruzil Gatin, debuts as Conte d'Almaviva.